PM changes his principal secretary with ECP nod

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Prime Minister’s Office, under the newly-appointed caretaker premier Justice (R) Nasirul Mulk, on Friday changed his principal secretary but only after consulting with the Election Commission of Pakistan (ECP), which has been made more powerful than the caretaker government under the Elections Act 2017.
+ISLAMABAD: The Prime Minister’s office under newly appointed caretaker premier Justice (R) Nasirul Mulk Friday changed his principal secretary but only after consulting with Election Commission of Pakistan (ECP), which has been made more powerful than the caretaker government under Elections Act 2017.

 In view of the powers conferred on the ECP, the caretaker prime minister as well as the caretaker chief ministers are bound under the law to make changes in bureaucracy only after consultation with the ECP.